Yacht that sank off Sicily was carrying people celebrating tech magnate's acquittal; 6 missing

 PORTICELLO, Sicily — (AP) — Police divers resumed searching Tuesday for six people believed trapped in the hull of a superyacht that sank in deep seas off Sicily, including a British tech magnate who was celebrating his recent acquittal on fraud charges with the people who had defended him at trial.

-The resting place of their sailboat is some 50 meters (164 feet) underwater off Porticello — a depth that requires special precautions: Rescue crews said they were working in 12-minute shifts, a measure that slowed down their efforts to reach the cramped inside of the wreck.
+The resting place of their sailboat is some 50 meters (164 feet) underwater off Porticello — a depth that required special precautions that complicated the work: Recovery crews said they were working in 12-minute shifts, a measure that slowed down their efforts to reach the cramped inside of the wreck.

 The Bayesian, a 56-meter (184-foot) British-flagged yacht, was moored about a kilometer (a half-mile) offshore when a storm rolled in before 4 a.m.
 Monday.
-Civil protection officials said they believed the ship was struck by a tornado over the water, known as a waterspout.
+Civil protection officials said they believed the ship was struck by a tornado over the water, known as a waterspout, and sank quickly.

+Grainy film from closed-circuit cameras from shore, broadcast on the website of the Giornale di Sicilia, showed the majestic, illuminated 75-meter (266-foot) mast of the Bayesian weathering the storm and then disappear over the course of a minute.

 Fifteen of the 22 people aboard survived, including a mother who reported holding her 1-year-old baby over the waves to save her.
-One body has been recovered, identified by officials as the on-board chef.
+One body has been recovered, identified by officials as the Antiguan-born on-board chef.
+The rest of the 10-person crew survived, including the captain whom prosecutors reportedly sought to interview.

+“It's a great, great tragedy,” said Britain's ambassador to Italy, Edward Llewellyn, who visited Porticello on Tuesday.
+Britain sent four investigators to the scene, given the disaster involved a British-flagged ship and British citizens were among the missing.

-Fire rescue officials have said the other six on board will be considered missing until they are located in the wreckage.
+Fire rescue officials have said the six other passengers will be considered missing until they are located in the wreckage.
 They include the tycoon Mike Lynch, who was once hailed as Britain's king of technology and was cleared in June of fraud and conspiracy charges in a U.S. federal trial related to Hewlett Packard's $11 billion takeover of his company, Autonomy Corp.

 Also unaccounted for are Christopher Morvillo, one of Lynch’s lawyers, and Jonathan Bloomer, a chairman at Morgan Stanley International and the former head of the Autonomy audit committee who testified in Lynch’s defense.